maryAnnab/toDoList_python/README.md

 ## This is a to-do list project written in Python that utilizes SQLite database to store and organise tasks.

 This project is an example app written in Python that creates and stores a 'to-do' list in a flexible and lightweight database like SQLite.
-There are functions such as adding, editing and removing your tasks so you can manage your tasks well.
+There are features where you can add, edit, delete and categorize tasks to make them easier to manage.

 ### Installation
-1. Clone the repository
+1. Clone the repository to your local machine.
 2. Install Python
 3. Install SQLite3
-4. Run the todo.py file
+4. Run the 'todo.py' file

 #### Usage
 -The user can select from the following options: